 Rated as one of the top ten treks in the world, the Kokoda Trail in Papua New Guinea holds a significant place in World War II history.
 It spans 96 km (60 miles) through rugged jungle and local villages.

 Steeped in military history, the Kokoda is fast becoming a “rite of passage” for young Australians.
-It is also an ideal corporate challenge.
+It is ideal for groups, families and as a corporate challenge.
 The experience can be profound on those that take it.

 Kokoda is definitely one of the great walks of the world.
 In completing the Kokoda track , trekkers climb more vertical metres than an ascent to Mt Everest!